itexplugins/itexpay_woocommerce_plugin/README.md

 Also Note: This plugin is build on WooCommerce.
 This means that for the plugin to function properly, WooCommerce must also be installed.

-### You have your ItexPay!
-You have payments in one click!
-You have more!